Direct and inverse spectral theorems for a class of canonical systems with two singular endpoints: Inverse theorems

 \section{Inverse theorems}

-By the procedure described in \thref{A107} a map from $\bb H$ to $\bb M$, namely $H\mapsto\mu_H$, is well defined.
+By the procedure described in Theorem~\ref{A107} a map from $\bb H$ to $\bb M$, namely $H\mapsto\mu_H$, is well defined.
 Hence it is meaningful to pose inverse problems.
 Concisely formulated, we face the task to determine the range and kernel of the mapping $H\mapsto\mu_H$.

 In this section we complete this task.
 In fact, we provide somewhat more detailed results.
 They include singular Weyl functions and a local version of the uniqueness theorem.
 Proofs are again relatively simple; they are carried out in the same manner as in \S4, using the basic identifications \ref{A109}, \ref{A108}, and some results taken from the literature.
-Recall the notation from \thref{A99}.
+Recall the notation from Definition~\ref{A99}.
+Theorems~\ref{A5} and \ref{A6} are the analogues for our class $\bb H$ of Hamiltonians with two singular endpoints to de Branges' celebrated inverse spectral theorem.

 \begin{theorem}[\textbf{Existence Theorem}]\thlab{A5} \rule{0ex}{1ex}\ i.e.\ $q_H$ and $q$ differ only by a polynomial with real coefficients and vanishing constant term.
 Hence $q\in[q]_H$.

 For the proof of (ii) let $\mu\in\bb M$ be given.
 Choose $q\in\mc N_{<\infty}^{(\infty)}$ with $\mu_q=\mu$; this is possible by \cite[Theorem~3.9\,(v)]{langer.woracek:ninfrep}\footnote{The set on the right-hand side of \cite[Theorem~3.9\,(v)]{langer.woracek:ninfrep} is certainly non-empty.}.
 An application of the already proved item (i) provides us with a Hamiltonian $H\in\bb H$ such that $q_H-q$ is a real polynomial.
 By the Stieltjes inversion formula \eqref{A142} and the definition of $\mu_H$, it follows that $\mu_H=\mu_{q_H}=\mu$. \end{proof}